ga-wdi-boston/css_layout_with_bootstrap/README.md

 ## Bootstrap Documentation

-For components and jQuery plugins always refrence the Bootstrap docs.
+For components and jQuery plugins always reference the Bootstrap docs.

  [Bootstrap Documentation](http://getbootstrap.com/)

-## Lab: 12 coloum grid
+## Lab: 12 column grid

 After we properly install Bootstrap, lets get some firsthand experience writing it.
 Using the documentation we discussed earlier write a simple grid in the `index.html` file located in this repo.
 Make use of col-xs, sm, md, lg and xl.
 Try making an evenly spaced 3x3 grid.

-- Place your coloum divs within a row div.
+- Place your column divs within a row div.
 - Place your row divs within a container div
 - Experiment with various viewport sizes

-## Lab: Modals
+## Lab: Modals and more

 Follow along as I addd a bootstrap modal to our current sandbox page.

 On your own:

-- Refrencing the Bootstrap documentation add an input-group or well to your modal.
+- Referencing the Bootstrap documentation add an input-group or well to your modal.
 - Using your knowledge of jQuery write a function so that when "save changes" is clicked the input in the well or input group is console logged in Chrome.
+- Refrencing the Bootstrap documentation add a navbar to your page.
+- Move the button that opens up the modal to the navbar.

 ## Demo: Using bootstrap-sass for semantic naming

-Follow along as I use @mixins to make out grid system more semantic.
+Follow along as I use @mixins to make our grid system more semantic.

 ```
 <div class="container">